 - Computed Tomography Angiography provides 3-D imaging of the major blood vessels of the heart.

 - Diagnostic Catheterization gives us angiogram X-ray images by using a catheter threaded from a blood vessel into the heart.

 - Intravascular Ultrasound measures blood flow to determine which type of angioplasty to use.

 We also pair magnetic resonance imaging (MRI) machines with positron emission tomography scanners to gather information.
 "Because the MRI has a great resolution, we can see things in three dimensions,” says Zahi A. Fayad, PhD, Professor of Cardiology and Director of the Translational and Molecular Imaging Institute.
 “We are going beyond anatomy to see signs of sickness on the cellular level."

 For patients with a history of heart attacks, we use newer echocardiographic techniques to assess the impact of coronary disease on the heart’s function.
 These tests can confirm a diagnosis and can also predict long-term outcomes, helps us determine a treatment plan, and judge the risk of cardiac events.

 In addition, our cardiologists use creative, hands-on methods to identify heart disease.
-Valentin Fuster, MD, PhD, Professor of Cardiology and Director of Mount Sinai Heart, sometimes asks patients in his office to do a series of sit-ups, then listens to their hearts.
+Valentin Fuster, MD, PhD, Professor of Cardiology and Director of Mount Sinai Fuster Heart Hospital, sometimes asks patients in his office to do a series of sit-ups, then listens to their hearts.
 Dr. Fuster's diagnostic skills, honed by decades of experience, enable him to tell just by hearing your heart after exertion whether blocked arteries have caused the vessel walls to stiffen.

 We usually treat CAD with medications such as aspirin, cholesterol- and blood pressure-lowering medications, and lifestyle modifications, such as weight control, diet, and exercise.